The Responsible Business Initiative wanted multinationals to respect human rights and the environment in their activities abroad.

 What is a popular initiative in Switzerland?

 A popular initiative allows Swiss citizens to request an amendment to the Federal Constitution (of one article or its entirety).
 Initiatives to introduce or amend specific federal laws are not permitted.
-The Swiss Responsible Business Initiative demands the introduction of the article 101a « Responsibility of business » in the Constitution.
+The Swiss Responsible Business Initiative demanded the introduction of the article 101a « Responsibility of business » in the Constitution.

 Supporters of an initiative have 18 months to collect 100’000 signatures from the Swiss electorate.
 The initiative is then submitted to the Federal Council (Executive) and the Parliament who can either accept or reject the amendment or draft a counter-proposal.
 As long as the initiative is not retracted, it will be put to the popular vote.
 The majority of the electorate and of the cantons (a ‘double majority’) is necessary for the initiative to pass.

-The Swiss Business Initiative was launched after the discussion in Parliament of the petition « Law without borders » and since no majority in favour of the proposed amendment was found.
-Popular initiatives can be used by civil society as a tool to build pressure on the political sphere, set an issue on the agenda and to integrate ideas beyond political cleavages.
+The Swiss Responsible Business Initiative was launched after the discussion in Parliament of the petition « Law without borders » and since no majority in favour of the proposed amendment was found.
+Popular initiatives can be used by civil society as a tool to build pressure on the political sphere, put an issue on the agenda and to integrate ideas beyond political cleavages.

 The Responsible Business Initiative collected 120’000 signatures in less than a year, which were then validated by the State administration in October 2016.
 In 2017, the Federal Council recommended to the Parliament to reject the initiative.
 After the various stages of the parliamentary process (https://corporatejustice.ch/stages-in-parliament/) the Responsible Business Initiative was rejected at the ballot box on 29 November 2020 despite gaining 50.7% of the popular vote because the majority of the cantons voted against it.
 A majority of both the popular and cantonal vote is needed for an initiative to pass.